DOBBY shares his journey with First Nations content creators

 DOBBY also spoke about working on his debut album, Warrangu; River Story, which took seven years to create.
 He shared his insights on strategy and the content generated to promote the release.

-His unique style, powerful lyrics, and dynamic performances have captivated audiences worldwide, and his influence is only continuing to grow as DOBBY continues to inspire and push the boundaries of what is possible in the world of music.
+His style, lyrics, and performances have captivated audiences worldwide, and his influence is only continuing to grow.

 View this post on Instagram